 - To wipe your data permanently, you need to use a data destruction tool.

-Wiping a hard drive in Windows 10, Windows 8, or Windows 8.1 is not hard, but before doing so you must be sure that you are aware of the risks that are implied.
-Do note that a wipe is not similar with a format operation or with a clean install of Windows.
-Anyway, for learning more about this operation and also for learning how to wipe a hard drive on Windows 10, 8, check the guidelines from below.
+Wiping a hard drive in Windows 10, Windows 8, or Windows 8.1 is not hard, but before doing so, you must be sure that you are aware of the risks that are implied.
+Do note that a wipe is not similar to a format operation or with a clean install of Windows.

-So, that’s how you can anytime wipe a hard drive on Windows 10, Windows 8 or Windows 8.1.
-If you have questions or if you need other info related to this topic don’t hesitate and share your thoughts with our team by using the comments field from below.
+So, that’s how you can anytime wipe a hard drive on Windows 10, Windows 8, or Windows 8.1.
+If you have questions or if you need other info related to this topic, don’t hesitate and share your thoughts with our team by using the comments below.